gekware/minecraft-server-hibernation/README.md

 # minecraft-server-hibernation (Python)

-#### If you like what I do please consider having some cups coffee with me at: https://www.buymeacoffee.com/gekigek99
+#### If you like what I do please consider having a cup of coffee with me at: https://www.buymeacoffee.com/gekigek99

 version 5.0